 Is your Uterus Cold?

 Chinese medicine has been paying attention to the importance of body temperature regulation and homeostasis since the beginning.
 Warming a Uterus that was “Cold” was an essential treatment for improving fertility and pregnancy.
 Jane Lyttleton author of Treatment of Infertility with Chinese Medicine tells us that in Traditional Chinese Medicine “the warmth of the uterus refers to its metabolic activity, actively manufacturing the secreting nutrients and maintaining a highly nurturing home for a fetus”.
-In the luteal phase, or second half of a menstrual cycle, progesterone produce by the corpus luteum raises the body temperature in preparation for potential implantation.
+In the luteal phase, or second half of a menstrual cycle, progesterone produced by the corpus luteum raises the body temperature in preparation for potential implantation.
 Could an inadequate body temperature rise and/or lack of proper circulation be contributing to issues with your fertility?

 When observing women with unknown fertility issues or recurrent pregnancy loss, Kidney Yang deficiency is one of the most prevalent patterns.
 Kidney yang deficiency has a correlation with low progesterone levels and include symptoms such as feeling colder than those around you, cold hands and feet, low libido, back pain with menses, fatigue, frequent urination, and low BBT readings.
 (Note that when Kidney yang deficiency is combined with other disharmonies it may present differently).